-Radiographs (x-rays) of the lungs are crucial in ruling out conditions that have a specific treatment.
+Radiographs (X-rays) of the lungs are crucial in ruling out conditions that have a specific treatment.
 In bronchitis, mucus in the airways tends to outline the shape of the airways in patterns that look like parallel lines (so-called tram lines) when looking at an airway’s side view or circles (so-called doughnuts) when looking at an airway end on.
-In bronchitis the airways may be dilated as well, especially if the case is advanced.
+In bronchitis, the airways may be dilated as well, especially if the case is advanced.
 Other conditions tend to have characteristic radiographic appearances of their own but there is definitely room for ambiguity.

-In a perfect world, bronchoscopy can be performed and samples of the airway secretions can be analyzed.
+In a perfect world, bronchoscopy can be performed, and samples of the airway secretions can be analyzed.
 In bronchoscopy, a small video camera is inserted down the airway system.
-The color and character of the airway walls can be examined and a fluid wash can be used to aspirate out secretion samples.
+The color and character of the airway walls can be examined, and a fluid wash can be used to aspirate out secretion samples.
 General anesthesia is required for this procedure.
 This YouTube video shows a bronchoscopy and sampling of the airway secretion.

 Alternatively, a tracheal wash can be done to obtain samples using tubing and fluid washes.
-In this procedure, only samples are taken and there is no camera involved and no visual inspection of the airways.
+In this procedure, only samples are taken, and there is no camera involved and no visual inspection of the airways.
 Sedation is generally needed.

-Sedation and anesthesia are not without risk in patients with lung compromise so the benefit of obtaining diagnostic information must be weighed against patient risk.
-Often invasive procedures are skipped and trial courses of medication are used.
+Sedation and anesthesia are not without risk in patients with lung compromise, so the benefit of obtaining diagnostic information must be weighed against patient risk.
+Often invasive procedures are skipped, and trial courses of medication are used.

 There are several aspects to the treatment of bronchitis.
 Often a weight loss program relieves so much chest restriction that medications become unnecessary.
 Physical therapy techniques can be used to clear secretions.
-Medications can be used to relieve inflammation, dilate airways, and reduce secretions but some trial and error is often needed to get the right combination.
+Medications can be used to relieve inflammation, dilate airways, and reduce secretions, but some trial and error are often needed to get the right combination.
 Newer inhalant therapies can spare the patient many potential drug side effects.

 Trial Courses of Medication

-Different individuals respond to different medications and in bronchitis there are several options to choose from and even combine.
+Different individuals respond to different medications, and in bronchitis, there are several options to choose from and even combine.

-Corticosteroids such as prednisone relieve inflammation and cut secretions like no other medication can.
+Corticosteroids such as prednisone relieve inflammation and cut secretions as no other medication can.
 Typically a short course is used to control symptoms initially followed by a lower dose maintenance course.
 This helps dry up the mucus in the airways and stop the cough-irritation vicious cycle.
 The problem is that oral steroids have side effects potential with long-term use.
 Furthermore, because they are suppressive to the inflammatory process, it is important to have ruled out infectious causes of coughing that might be made worse with steroid use.

 AeroDawg inhaler device.
 Photo used with permission of Trudell Medical International

 As an alternative to oral steroids, inhaled steroids can be used as is done with human asthmatics.
-A special facemask is used and a spacer connects the mask to the metered dose inhaler.
-A couple of puffs from the inhaler doses the dog with inhaled steroids and then it is possible to avoid the systemic side effects associated with oral steroids.
+A special facemask is used, and a spacer connects the mask to the metered dose inhaler.
+A couple of puffs from the inhaler doses the dog with inhaled steroids, and then it is possible to avoid the systemic side effects associated with oral steroids.
 Dogs typically need to use inhalers at least twice a day to control the symptoms of bronchitis.
 Airway dilators can also be given via inhalation in the same way as steroids.

 The cough itself is involved in the vicious cycle of irritation described above.
 Suppression of the cough reflex through medication may be helpful in establishing patient comfort.
 On the other hand, we want our patient to be able to clear the mucus from the inflamed airways if there is an excess of mucus.
 Common medications used are hydrocodone and butorphanol.
 Over-the-counter human products are often ineffective and may be combined with harmful additional medications such as decongestants or pain relievers.